-For those who have recently graduated, graduate recruitment programmes are available if you know where to look.
 Generally, larger companies are far better equipped to take-on inexperienced graduates and are more likely to offer programmes such as graduate assessment days and internships.
-Research who the top pharmaceutical companies, contract research organisations and medical device manufacturers are, and look out for opportunities on their career websites.
-Their Facebook, Twitter and LinkedIn pages are also great places to find out about graduate programmes, so keep a close eye on them too.
+Research who the top pharmaceutical companies, medical device manufacturers and contract research organisations are, and look out for opportunities on their career websites.
+Their social media pages are also great places to find out about graduate programmes, so keep a close eye on them too.

-You might be able to gain experience by working on academic projects or working within a healthcare body such as the NHS in the UK.
+You might be able to gain experience by working on academic projects or working within a healthcare body.
 Although these are good ways to gain experience, moving into a commercial environment later can be quite different and you might have to take a more junior position with a lower salary than you are used to.

 Tips for applying to clinical research jobs

-Even with all of the relevant qualifications, skills and experience that you need to become a clinical research associate, there can still be challenges in landing your perfect job.
+Even with all the relevant qualifications, skills and experience that you need to become a clinical research associate, there can still be challenges in landing your perfect clinical research job.
 A few simple changes to your approach can give your CV a better chance of success.

 Be realistic about the types of jobs that you can attain.
 If you don’t have industry experience, you are unlikely to be hired for anything above an entry level role.
 Don't apply to senior CRA jobs or clinical project manager roles unless you have been working as a CRA for some time already and have the required experience.
 Save yourself the time and effort in making lots of speculative applications and take a more targeted approach.